No-shows, call-outs, and midweek changes can turn scheduling into damage control, especially when your “free” tool hides key features behind paywalls.

 Pricing

-Starts at $25/team/month, for 20 team members Trial: Yes — 3-month Free Plan: Yes — for up to 5 team members
+Starts at $21/team/month Trial: Yes — 14 days Free Plan: Yes — up to 5 users, 1 week forward planning

 -

-Zoho Shifts gives you a clean weekly schedule builder that works across multiple locations.
-On the free plan, you can build basic schedules, plan breaks, use shift templates, message the team, and send email or push notifications when schedules are published or updated.
-Our reviewer found the core scheduling flow straightforward, and the built-in schedule reports helpful for sanity-checking coverage and hours.
+On the free plan, you can also plan breaks, use shift templates, message the team, and send email or push notifications when schedules are published or updated.
+I appreciated how clean the interface was and that you can quickly build schedules without too much complexity.

 Key Features